Osmania General Hospital

-Osmania General Hospital (OGH) is one of the oldest hospitals in India located at Afzal Gunj, Hyderabad and is named after its founder – Mir Osman Ali Khan, the last Nizam of Hyderabad.
-It is run by the Government of Telangana, and is one of the largest in the state.
-It was built at a construction cost of ₹2,00,00,000.
+Osmania General Hospital (OGH) is one of the oldest hospitals in India located at Afzal Gunj, Hyderabad.
+It is named after its founder – Mir Osman Ali Khan, the last Nizam of Hyderabad.
+It is run by the Government of Telangana, and is one of the largest healthcare facilities in the state.
+It was built at a cost of ₹2,00,00,000.